OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 ## Remediation

-While efforts can be made to use different cookie names (through changing configs), hiding or changing file/directory paths (through rewriting or source code changes), removing known headers, etc. such efforts boil down to "security through obscurity".
+While efforts can be made to use different cookie names (through changing configs), hiding or changing file/directory paths (through rewriting or source code changes), removing known headers, etc., such efforts boil down to "security through obscurity".
 System owners/admins should recognize that those efforts only slow down the most basic of adversaries.
-The time/effort may be better used on stakeholder awareness and solution maintenance activities.
+The time and effort might be better spent on increasing stakeholder awareness and maintaining solutions.

 ## Tools